peterwilli/Endless-AWSW/README.md

 ## Todo & Bugs

+- [ ] Moving forward in story makes requests to the server
+- [ ] Fix RP bug: "Meet Lorem" works but "meet Lorem" doesn't
 - [x] Make sure repeated texts are filtered out
 - [x] Fix a bug I made a screenshot of
-- [ ] Teach AI to repeat itself less
+- [x] Teach AI to repeat itself less
-- [ ] Moving forward in story makes requests to the server
-- [ ] Rp stuff: allow actions like "go into loremapt"
+- [x] Rp stuff: allow actions like "go into loremapt"